Keeping Your Job Search Momentum Going

 When coming down a hill and gaining momentum before a climb up the next hill, good cyclists keep pedaling hard and do not coast down the hill.
 This is how we keep the momentum building to roll right up the next hill as it gets harder to turn the cranks.

 Job searches have their own ups and downs.
 Just when you think you have got the job after acing the interview, you come to find out you came in second place.
 At these harsh moments in the process, it is easy to stop pedaling or coast along.
 But it is at these same moments, where keeping momentum is essential.
 So what does this entail?

-Ask What Is Working
+Ask Yourself: What Is Working